-At year-end, SCORE continued to have a \$75.63 million obligation to the South Correctional Entity Facility Public Development Authority (SCORE PDA) related to the special obligation bonds issued to finance the acquisition, construction, and equipping of the SCORE facility.
-Principal payments on the special obligations bonds began January 1, 2013.
-Debt decreased due to a payment of \$2,240,000 in 2018.
-Another principal payment is scheduled for January 1, 2019.
+At year-end, SCORE continued to have a \$51.41 million obligation to the South Correctional Entity Facility Public Development Authority (SCORE PDA) related to the special obligation bonds issued to finance the acquisition, construction, and equipping of the SCORE facility.
+Principal payments on the original special obligations bonds began January 1, 2013.
+Debt decreased due to the refunding of the bonds in 2019.
+The first principal payment was made on December 1, 2020.